Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

 The pressure profiles are also recovered even though the added pressure by the coupled approaches were shown to be of small magnitude compared to the HPC results.
 The obtained magnitudes are thus not very different from the HPC potential pressure profiles (not shown here).

 The DD approach seems to accurately capture all profile and envelopes, at least in the body vicinity.
 Note that the turbulence is neglected at the top boundary of the local mesh ($z=-0.3$~m) in the coupled approaches, but is not found to be null at that location by waveFoam.
-We enforced a high value of the dissipation rate (\cf \cref{tab:testedBcSetsDomainCoupling}) at the outer boundaries, because otherwise, the expected rise of turbulent viscosity in their vicinity yields nonphysical peaks due to the difficulty to respect a null TKE value.
-This high dissipation rate value, though not physically consistent, is numerically beneficial in terms of stability and it does not modify in a significant manner the wall vicinity flow.
-Furthermore, it is consistent with the underlying hypothesis of fading away turbulence when approaching the outer boundary of the local domain.

-Results of the FD approach on the vertical velocity as well as on the turbulent viscosity exhibit more discrepancies with the FD approach.
+As presented in \cref{sec:largeOmegaNew} and \cref{tab:testedBcSetsDomainCoupling}, a large value of $\omega$ is enforced at the top boundary condition.
+This acts as a transition zone to smoothly impose the hypothesis of null turbulent viscosity at the BC.
+Results of the FD approach on the vertical velocity as well as on the turbulent viscosity exhibit more discrepancies than the DD approach with the independent RANS simulation.
 This is thought to be arising from the possible sources of discrepancy discussed previously.